arallsopp/hass-hue-icons/README.md

 ### Icons don't show on first load of the dash?
 Did you add the frontend extra_module_url in your configuration.yaml?
 See the [installation section](#installation) for details.

+## OpenHASP user?
+I periodically update a ttf font file in a zip at [font/hass-hue-icons-ttf.zip](font/hass-hue-icons-ttf.zip).
+Thanks to @nagyrobi for the suggestion.

 ## Thanks and Props
 - @hulkhaugen and @thomasloven for the technique.